Bayerisches Landesamt für Gesundheit und Lebensmittelsicherheit (LGL) - EPIET

 Projects will cover the whole range of activities, which can be carried out in close collaboration with the onsite laboratories where necessary.

-As Bavaria is a large state with about 13 million inhabitants and 76 local health authorities, the fellow will have plenty of opportunities for epidemiological studies (development and / or implementation), outbreak investigations, and the development and / or evaluation of surveillance systems.
+As Bavaria is a large state with over 13 million inhabitants and 76 local health authorities, the fellow will have plenty of opportunities for epidemiological studies (development and/or implementation), outbreak investigations, and the development and/or evaluation of surveillance systems.

 The fellow will also have the option to do a week's internship with a local health office of choice to gain additional insights into the local health system.

 As the Department of Epidemiology is in close contact to the human, veterinary and food safety laboratories on site, the fellow will be able to experience the daily routine of a range of diagnostic and reference laboratories.

 The fellow will also be involved in training, teaching, health communication and media work.

-As an EPIET fellow at the LGL you will also have the opportunity to enroll in the Master of Science in Applied Epidemiology which is run in collaboration with the Charité University in Berlin.
+As an EPIET fellow at the LGL you will also have the opportunity to enroll in the Master of Science in Applied Epidemiology which is run in collaboration with Charité University Medicine in Berlin.